JuliaLang/www.julialang.org/blog/_posts/2016-02-01-iteration.md

 repeat many times, re-using the same output array can reduce the amount of memory allocation in your code.

-### Filtering along a given dimension: multiple indexes
+### Filtering along a specified dimension (exploiting multiple indexes)

-One final example illustrates an important new point: when you index an array, you can freely mix-and-match `CartesianIndex`es and integers.
-To illustrate this, we'll write a simple [exponential smoothing filter](https://en.wikipedia.org/wiki/Exponential_smoothing).
+One final example illustrates an important new point: when you index an array, you can freely mix `CartesianIndex`es and integers.
+To illustrate this, we'll write an [exponential smoothing filter](https://en.wikipedia.org/wiki/Exponential_smoothing).
 An efficient way to implement such filters is to have the smoothed output